Resources lawyers in Massachusetts need to keep working effectively during the COVID-19 Crisis.

 - Taking Online Signatures

 - Scheduling Video Conferences and Investing in VoIP

 You can find a listing of resources for working remotely in response to COVID-19 here from the South Carolina Bar.
 Find tech issues for lawyers working remotely from Sensei Enterprises here.
-And also from Sensei, find more on getting started with Zoom for meetings and how to use it securely.
+And also from Sensei, find more on getting started with Zoom for meetings and how to use it securely (emphasis added).

 A listing of products and resources being offered for free to support the work of legal professionals during the COVID-19 pandemic is available here from Robert Ambrogi on his LawSites Blog.
 To help law firms work remote during COVID-19 quarantines, cloud-based Rocket Matter is offering 3 free months of their “Essentials” practice management and time and billing product by signing up here.
 Rocket Matter also offers a webinar on How to Work Remotely and Still Run a Successful Law Firm.
 Finally, you can also find Rocket Matter’s infographic with 6 Tips for Lawyers Working Remotely from Home here.

 LAW FIRM POLICIES, CLIENT SERVICE, DATA SECURITY.

 For comprehensive resources on making law firm policy updates in light of the COVID-19 pandemic, refer to this post from the NCBA CPM.
 Here’s What You Should Know About the ADA, the Rehabilitation Act and the Coronavirus from the EEOC.
 Find more on Paid Sick Time and Leave Amid COVID-19 here.